sfwidde/VC-MP---Snow-Effect/README.md

 - `snowEffect.enabled`
   - **Type:** *bool*.
   - **Acceptable values:** either `true` or `false`.
   - **Description:** whether the Snow Effect is enabled or not.
 When set to `true` it will remain enabled, disabled otherwise.
-This is useful when for example your player enters an interior -- you would want to disable the snow effect in such scenario.
+This is useful when for example your player enters an interior -- you'd want to disable the snow effect in such scenario.

 Please note that by not following the acceptable values for the above key may, or may not lead to undesired behaviour.

+You can also change this constant value `MAX_SNOW_EFFECT_ITEMS` present in *snoweffect.nut* file to any value you want as long as it's at least 1.
+The higher the value, the more snow items will appear on the screen.
+Since it is a constant, its value cannot be changed after your scripts initialize and unlike the previous key, it is global for everyone on your server.
+If you want it to be individually modifiable for every player please let me know!